RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 Tokens are a fake currency (like Bitcoin) used in MTH 225 to buy exceptions to the rules.
 Each student starts with five tokens; your current "balance" is found in the Blackboard gradebook.
 You can spend one token to purchase any of the following:

+- A submission of a third AEP in a given week (Normally you can only submit two items per week)
-- A single 48-hour extension to any deadline (except the December 3 deadline for revisions)
+- A single 48-hour extension to any AEP deadline (except the December 3 deadline)
 - A revision of an AEP or Application/Analysis set marked *Incomplete* (except for revisions of Application/Analysis that are themselves marked *Incomplete*)
 - Change the mark on a Class Prep from *Incomplete* to *Success*

-To spend a token, fill out the Token Spending Form **LINK NEEDED**.
+To spend a token, fill out the [Token Spending Form](https://docs.google.com/forms/d/e/1FAIpQLSdec4ILo7guFJteABZ-e8AxK1GxDOJ-f2yEOWKxjAjH84SP2A/viewform) at the link shown here, or on our Blackboard site.
 The token has been spent as soon as you fill the form out; you do not need to wait for my approval.

+Please see the *Late Work* section below for additional information and some important restrictions about deadline extensions via tokens.

+**Tokens may not be "stacked"**, for example you may not spend two tokens to extend the deadline on an AEP by 96 hours; or three tokens to submit five AEPs in a given week.

 Other uses of tokens, and ways for earning more, may become available during the semester.